MorganeTlds/Impact-of-life-cycle-variation-on-feeding-system-musculature-in-Caudata/README.md

 [Raw_Data.xlsx](Raw_Data.xlsx)

-Raw data for each dissected specimen:
+Excel file for the raw data for each dissected specimen:
 - Specimen ID (if there was one)
 - Family,
 - Species